Ceaser:(In sign) Ape alone, weak. Apes together... strong. Maurice:(Also in sign) Apes stupid.

 Part of Caesar's plan for getting through the police blockade involves him riding a horse.

-One of the characters is named Dodge Landon, Dodge and Landon were Taylor's male companions in the first movie.
+One of the characters is named John Landon, and he has a son named Dodge Landon.
+Thomas Dodge and John Landon were Taylor's fellow astronauts in the first movie.

 Dodge Landon's laugh while mocking the apes is similar to Charlton Heston's laughing at Dodge trying to mark their territory with an American flag.